Xin-Zhou-smu/PatchNet/README.md

-# PatchNet
+# PatchNet: Hierarchical Deep Learning-Based Stable Patch Identification for the Linux Kernel [[pdf](https://arxiv.org/pdf/1911.03576.pdf)]

 This repository is the newest version of PatchNet code bases.

-# PatchNet: Hierarchical Deep Learning-Based Stable Patch Identification for the Linux Kernel [[pdf](https://arxiv.org/pdf/1911.03576.pdf)]

 ## Code Structure
  - deeplearning: contains all code files that related to the training, validation and testing of PatchNet.